liferay/liferay-screens/android/Migrate to Liferay Screens 1.2.md

 ## Offline changes

 * We have added 3 new callbacks in the screenlets that support offline.
-You don't need to do anything on them, just implement them empty when setting a listener.
+You don't need to do anything on them, just implement them empty when setting a onValueChangedListener.
 Like this:

 ```java
 @Override